ZencypherSolutions/semaphore-stellar-contracts/CONTRIBUTING.md

 ## Submitting a Pull Request

 Once your changes are ready, commit them and push the branch to your forked repo on GitHub.
-Then you can open a pull request from your branch to the `main` branch of the Semaphore Stellar repo.
+Then you can open a pull request from your branch to the `main` branch of the Semaphore Stellar docs repo.

 When you submit the pull request, please provide a clear, detailed description of the changes you've made.
 If you're addressing a specific issue, make sure you reference it in the description.